simeononsecurity/simeononsecurity.ch/content/articles/privacy-com-virtual-debit-cards-security-privacy/index.en.md

 ### Enhanced Security

 [**Privacy.com**](https://privacy.com/) virtual debit cards add an extra layer of security to your online transactions.
 Since each virtual card is limited in use, your exposure to potential fraud is minimized.
-Even if a card's details are compromised, it cannot be used for unauthorized purchases, reducing the risk of financial loss.
+Even if a card's details are compromised, it can't be used for unauthorized purchases, reducing the risk of financial loss.

 ### Protecting Your Privacy